twisted/twisted/docs/core/howto/logger.rst

 .. literalinclude:: listings/logger/loader-math.py

 ..
 TODO: command-line option for twistd to do this

 Implementing an observer
 ------------------------

-An observer must provide the :api:`twisted.python.logger.ILogObserver <ILogObserver>` interface.
+An observer must provide the :api:`twisted.logger.ILogObserver <ILogObserver>` interface.
 That interface simply describes a 1-argument callable that takes a ``dict`` , so a simple implementation may simply use the handy :api:`zope.interface.provider <provider>` decorator on a function that takes one argument:

 .. code-block:: python

     from zope.interface import provider
-    from twisted.python.logger import ILogObserver, formatEvent
+    from twisted.logger import ILogObserver, formatEvent

     @provider(ILogObserver)
     def simpleObserver(event):
         print(formatEvent(event))

-The :api:`twisted.python.logger.formatEvent <formatEvent>` function returns a textual (``unicode`` ) representation of the event.
+The :api:`twisted.logger.formatEvent <formatEvent>` function returns a textual (``unicode`` ) representation of the event.

-While it is recommended, in most cases it is not required that observers declare their compliance with :api:`twisted.python.logger.ILogObserver <ILogObserver>` .
+While it is recommended, in most cases it is not required that observers declare their compliance with :api:`twisted.logger.ILogObserver <ILogObserver>` .
 This flexibility exists to allow for pre-existing callables and lambda expressions to be used as observers.
 As an example, if one would like to accumulate events in a ``list`` , then ``list.append`` may be used as an observer.